On residues and conjugacies for germs of 1-D parabolic diffeomorphisms in finite regularity: Some general (algebraic) facts

 the value of $\mathrm{Resit} (f)$ is a polynomial function of $a_{\ell + 1},a_{\ell+2}, \ldots, a_{2\ell + 1}$ times some integer power of $a_{\ell + 1}$.
 For instance, the reader may readily check that, for $a \neq 0$,

 See \cite[Theorem 1]{juan} for a general result in this direction. \end{ex}

 {\bf The residues in the real case.} Much of the discussion above still makes sense for germs of $C^{2\ell + 1}$ diffeomorphisms.
 In particular, the morphisms $\Phi_{\ell,i}$ and $\mathrm{Resad}_{\ell}$ extend to the subgroup $\mathrm{Diff}^{2\ell + 1}_{\ell} (\mathbb{R},0)$ made of those germs that are $\ell$-tangent to the identity.
 Moreover, the definition of $\mathrm{Resit}$ still extends to the elements of this subgroup that are exactly $\ell$-tangent to the identity at the origin, because of the next very well known lemma.
 (Compare Lemma \ref{lem:raro}.)
-For the statement, recall that a germ $f$ of diffeomorphisms of the real line fixing the origin is {\em contracting} (resp. {\em expanding}) if $f(x) < x$ (resp. $f(x)>x$) holds for all small-enough $x >0$.
+For the statement, recall that a germ $f$ of diffeomorphisms of the real line fixing the origin is (topologically) {\em contracting} (resp. {\em expanding}) if $f(x) < x$ (resp. $f(x)>x$) holds for all small-enough $x >0$.
+In all what follows, the little-$o$-notation $o (\cdot)$ will refer to values of the involved variable that are positive but very close to zero.

 \begin{lem} Let $f$ be the germ of a $C^{2\ell + 1}$ diffeomorphism of the real line that is exactly $\ell$-tangent to the identity at the origin.
 If $f$ is expanding (resp. contracting), then there exists a germ of polynomial diffeomorphism $h$ such that the conjugate germ $hfh^{-1}$ has a Taylor series expansion at the origin of the (reduced) form